Main Page Content

 BS in Business Administration

 Don't try and label Jason Baetzhold as just a lacrosse player, resident assistant, Wegmans employee, or a business student, because he is all of the above.
-The College at Brockport has helped Jason incorporate every aspect of his life into a rewarding collegiate experience.
+SUNY Brockport has helped Jason incorporate every aspect of his life into a rewarding collegiate experience.
 Jason is majoring in business administration with a concentration in management, while also taking on the abundance of opportunities that have presented themselves to him since he arrived on campus in fall 2009.

 Jason began his Brockport journey when he accepted the Dean's Scholarship awarded to him by the College.
 As an incoming freshman, Jason was a chemistry major with the goal of becoming a pharmacist.
 But after a year, he quickly realized the world of business is where he belonged.
 Switching to the business program gave Jason the opportunity to explore career opportunities through Brockport's School of Business.
 Jason's interest in a management internship sponsored by his employer, Wegmans Food Markets, coincided perfectly with his decision to become a business major.
 Jason has been working at the top-rated grocery chain since 2005.
 When he heard about the store operations internship, he knew it was exactly what he wanted to pursue.
 To be completed in two to three summers, the internship had Jason working 40 hours a week, training to eventually manage a department within a Wegmans store.